arowM/elm-reference/README.md

 There are two main differences:

-First, Zippers (at least in Elm) are typically focused on viewing specific elements of a collection, while `Reference` is more focused on updating specific elements of a collection.
+First, Zippers (at least in Elm right now) are typically focused on viewing specific elements of a collection, while `Reference` is more focused on updating specific elements of a collection.
-Additionally, `Reference` is specifically designed for updating values using the Elm Architecture, while Zippers are generic structures designed for functional langauges in general.
+Additionally, `Reference` is specifically designed for updating values using the Elm Architecture, while Zippers are generic structures designed for functional languages in general.

-Second, Zipper's are targeted to specific collection types.
-There are List Zippers, and Binary Tree Zippers and Rose Tree Zippers, and probably more. `Reference` gives up some of the more convenent methods of those specific implementations (since it knows nothing about its collection), but gains the ability to work with very unusual and uncommon structures in exchange.
+Second, Zippers are targeted to specific collection types.
+There are List Zippers, and Binary Tree Zippers and Rose Tree Zippers, and probably more. `Reference` gives up some of the more convenient methods of those specific implementations (since it knows nothing about its collection), but gains the ability to work with very unusual and uncommon structures in exchange.
 Like this one: `type BiTree = Node (List BiTree) (List BiTree)`, or the UpDown structure in [this example](https://github.com/arowM/elm-reference/blob/master/example/src/UpDown.elm).